husainasfak/Angular---github/README.md

-# Fetching user profile from Github public api
+# Fetching user profile from Github public api using Angular